 - Click the download button to download the backup on your local system.

 Alternatively, you can create a new WordPress Website Backup folder in your local file system.
 Then drag all files and folders from the right remote site panel to your left local site panel into the new WordPress Website Backup folder or select all and then download from the right-click context menu:

 Make sure to see the transfer queue status bar.
-There you can see the status of queued files, successfully transferred files, and failed data.
-That’s a good practice as you should not have any failed files.
-If files were unable to process, you have to download them manually again and place them in the right folder.
+You can see the status of queued files, successfully transferred files, and failed data there.
+That’s a good practice; you should not have any failed files.
+If files cannot be processed, you must download them manually and place them in the correct folder.

-Once you’ve downloaded all files of your WordPress website, we recommend encrypting the data using compression software like 7zip or similar.
+Once you’ve downloaded all your WordPress website files, we recommend encrypting the data using compression software like 7zip or similar.

 How to Manually Download the Backup of WordPress Database